 This recipe for Eggless Waffles makes a delicious breakfast and is easy to make.
 Yes, you can make waffles without eggs!
 And this recipe can be adapted to suit common food allergies – egg free, dairy free, or vegan.
 Make these egg free waffles if you are simply caught without eggs for your usual recipe.

-Did you know you can make waffles without eggs?
+You can make waffles without eggs

 When I crave waffles, I really mean it.
 I just want waffles.
 This recipe is for those times when you get that waffle hunger, pop open your fridge, and realize you don’t have eggs for your usual waffle recipe.

 On those mornings, you know you need to make some waffles without eggs.
 And I'm here to tell you it can be done!
 These Eggless Waffles are delicious, and to be honest, you can't even tell they are made without eggs.

 This is an allergy friendly egg free waffle

 Or maybe you have food sensitivities to eggs and want an egg free waffle?
 My toddler is in the same boat.
 His eczema flairs up when he consumes egg, so this is our go-to eggless waffle recipe.
 I've been developing some egg free recipes for him, and I'm happy to share this waffle recipe today.